bhagenbourger/acdt/README.md

 Usage: commandline [OPTIONS] COMMAND [ARGS]...

 Options:
+  --version   Show the version and exit
   -h, --help  Show this message and exit

 Commands:
-  play-store-publish    Publish app on the play store play-store-list-apks  List all apk published on the play store gitlab-release        Create gitlab release
+  play-store-publish     Publish app on the play store play-store-list-apks   List all apk published on the play store gitlab-create-release  Create gitlab release gitlab-update-release  Update gitlab release gitlab-delete-release  Delete gitlab release
 ```

 ## List all apk already published on the play store command